Petar-T/SQLDoc/README.md

-Library of missing powershell commands for SQL server, used for making static reports Copy to root reporting folder
+Library of missing powershell commands for SQL server, used for making static reports<BR>
+Copy to root reporting folder

 use it: